RobertElder/CS452/io/kernel3/readme.rst

 File: ``memory.c``

 ``m_strcpy`` has optimization improvements.
-It now can copy strings at 1, 8, or 64 octets at a time using block load and store instructions.
+It now can copy strings at 1, 8, or 32 octets at a time using block load and store instructions.

 Dynamic Memory Allocation
 -------------------------

-A simple, but linear time, Dynamic Memory Allocation was implemented.
+A simple, but linear time, Dynamic Memory Allocation or heap was implemented.
 It is currently used for storing Kernel Messages.

 It uses an array of booleans to track which blocks of memory have been allocated.
 The blocks of memory are implemented as a ``char`` array.